 - Force them to go to counseling or therapy, especially if the issue involves drugs, alcohol, or harming others.

-We hope that this list of consequences will help you in disciplining your teenager.
+We hope that this list of consequences will help you in disciplining your teen.

 Remember, the most important thing to remember when creating your discipline list of consequences is to be consistent.
 Once you’ve decided on a consequence, make sure you follow through with it each and every time.